orowashere/CleaningDataCoursera/readme.md

 This repository contains code and documents for the course project for Getting and Cleaning Data by John Hopkins University offered through Coursera.

+## Cleaning

+Data was received in an extremely clean format and very limited fixes were required.

 ## Notes

 The code included, `run_analysis.R` assumes you extracted the data from the assignment site and is in the same directory.
 It creates a tidy data set based by: